Skip to main content

 What is FTTC fibre broadband?

-FTTC is otherwise known as superfast broadband.
+FTTC is otherwise known as Superfast broadband.
 It stands for Fibre To The Cabinet.
 This type of fibre connection runs through fibre optic cables between your local telephone exchange and the phone cabinet on your street.
 From there, copper cables carry the connection into your home.

 What is FTTP fibre broadband?